 - By the Numbers provides a visual display of quantitative information regarding the who, what, where, and how many Zeugnisse and Werkzeuge.
 This can help us see patterns and trends regarding ebbs and flows in Inspirationist activity.

 - Collection Catalogs contains the inventories of two primary collections of Inspirationist material located in Amana, Iowa: 1) the archive collection of the Amana Church Society, and 2) the library and archive collections of the Amana Heritage Society.

-- Digital Texts consists of viewable and downloadable files of digitized Inspirationist manuscripts and printed works, as well as English translations of various 18th-century Inspirationist works.
+- Digital Texts consists of viewable and downloadable files of digitized Inspirationist manuscripts and printed works.
+It also contains English translations of various 18th-century Inspirationist published works as well as English translations of 18th- and 19th century Testimonies (Zeugnisse).

 - Verschiedenes/Miscellaneous contains various databases, lists, and sources gleaned from the Inspirationist Archive collections.
 The databases are works in progress and are intended to provide a basis for further research.
 The information contained in them suggests the depth and breadth of possible research topics pertaining to the 18th century Inspirationist Gemeinden.